temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 <TabItem value="java">

-Use `worker.registerWorkflowImplementationTypes` to register Workflow type and `worker.registerActivitiesImplementations` to register Activity implementation with Workers.
+Use `worker.registerWorkflowImplementationTypes` to register Workflow Type and `worker.registerActivitiesImplementations` to register Activity implementation with Workers.

 For Workflows, the Workflow Type is registered with a Worker.
 A Workflow Type can be registered only once per Worker entity.